BogdanKandra/gan-augmentation/documentation.md

 # TODO
 - Implement GANs:
-    - GPU problems:
+    - Investigate why GPU data transfer is slow:
-        - Transfer tensors to GPU only when taking batches from the DataLoader
-            - In torchvision_dataset_generator, create the DataLoader directly, with ToTensor transform
-                - get_maximum_generator_batch_size()
-            - Remove all .to(device) calls
-            - Make sure the batches are transfered to GPU when iterating the DataLoader
+        - Comment out self.non_blocking ??

     - Also periodically save a checkpoint while training the GAN?

-	- DCGAN
     - WGAN+GP

 - Add the Optional[type] typing hint to all optional method arguments
 - Add the Union[type|type] typing hint to multiple typed arguments
+- Write separate requirement files for CPU and GPU processing
 - Solve the PyTorch GPU requirement problem in requirements.txt
 - Also plot the percentages out of total data in confusion matrix (right under the number)
+- Consider moving the display_model() method from the abstract class to each child class (if the behaviour is sufficiently different)

 - Implement Diffusion Models:
 	- DDPM